pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/CONTRIBUTING.md

 ## Components

-- Main app (AnySoftKeyboard) is located under `ime/`.
+- Main app (NewSoftKeyboard) is located under `ime/`.
-  - to build the APK use following command: `gradlew :ime:app:assembleDebug`
+  - to build the APK use following command: `./gradlew :ime:app:assembleDebug`
 - All add-ons are under `addons/`.
   - Language-packs are under `addons/languages/`.
   - Themes are under `addons/themes/`.